ashesh-0/MultiZoomGaze/README.md

 conda env create -f multizoomgaze_env.yml
 ```

+## Downloading the pre-trained checkpoint files.
+Download the checkpoint files from [here](https://drive.google.com/drive/folders/1ORsJMSiL0b7yEXCPENidhfTdNhUfJtNw).

+## Predicting the gaze on a random image.
+Use this [notebook](https://github.com/ashesh-0/MultiZoomGaze/blob/main/MSA_On_RandomImages.ipynb) to predict gaze direction in a random image.

 ## Setting up the [Gaze360](http://gaze360.csail.mit.edu/iccv2019_gaze360.pdf) database.
 Register [here](http://gaze360.csail.mit.edu/download.php) which will then give you access to the database.

-## Downloading the pre-trained checkpoint files.
-Download the checkpoint files from [here](https://drive.google.com/drive/folders/1ORsJMSiL0b7yEXCPENidhfTdNhUfJtNw).

 ## Evaluating the model performance on Gaze360 dataset.